ConesaLab/courses-SQANTI_verse/README.md

 <details>
 <summary><strong> ⚠️ Special considerations</strong></summary><br>

 SQANTI3 was developed to work with PacBio long-reads transcriptomes.
-Thus, when parsing transcriptomes it will parse pacbio like transccitpt and gene IDs.
-If your data does not come from a PacBio experiment, you will need to add the `--force_id_ignore` flag to allow the usage of transcript IDs that do not follow the PacBio format (PB.X.Y)
+Thus, when parsing transcriptomes it will parse PacBio like transcripts and gene IDs.
+If your data does not come from a PacBio experiment, you will need to add the `--ignore` flag to allow the usage of transcript IDs that do not follow the PacBio format (PB.X.Y)

 ---
 </details><br>